If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 Our virtual sessions are hosted on platforms that support various accessibility features, including closed captioning, screen reader compatibility, and the ability to adjust visual settings.
 We strive to ensure that all participants can engage fully in the sessions.

-We will provide additional accommodations for participants who are deaf or hard of hearing, including options such as closed captioning during virtual sessions.
+Yes, we provide support for participants who are deaf or hard of hearing, including options such as closed captioning during virtual sessions.
 Please let us know your specific needs when applying.

 We encourage you to communicate your accessibility needs during the application process or as soon as they arise.
 Our team is dedicated to providing the necessary accommodations to support your full participation in the programme.